Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Fun things to do in London at night
+Things to do in London at Night: Top Picks

-Along with Broadway in NYC, London’s West End is known for being home to some of the world’s best theatre, from world-famous musicals to pioneering plays, making a trip to the theatre one of the most fun and popular things to do at night in London for both tourists and locals alike.
+Along with Broadway in NYC, London’s West End is known for being home to some of the world’s best theatre, from world-famous musicals to pioneering plays, making a trip to the theatre one of the most popular things to do at night in London for both tourists and locals.

-Centred around streets such as Shaftsbury Avenue, Dury Lane and the Strand, which are noticeably lined with the architecturally impressive Victorian and Edwardian playhouses, there are around 40 theatres in the West End which make up the district referred to as ‘Theatreland’.
+Centred around streets such as Shaftsbury Avenue, Dury Lane, and the Strand, which are noticeably lined with the architecturally impressive Victorian and Edwardian playhouses, there are around 40 theatres in the West End that make up the district referred to as ‘Theatreland’.

 Plus, it’s easy to have a full night out in London’s West End, with numerous restaurants offering special ‘pre-theatre’ dinner menus (or buy a theatre and meal combo package) and plenty of bars to enjoy a post-theatre tipple or two.

-Have dinner at one of London’s most quirky and unusual restaurants
+2. Have dinner at one of London’s most unique and unusual restaurants

-From a supper club on an old abandoned Victoria line tube carriage to restaurants with unusual hidden entrances and an all-singing and dancing waiting staff, there’s plenty of unique places to eat in London for a fun night out.
+From a supper club on an old abandoned Victoria Line tube carriage to a Mexican restaurant with a hidden entrance in a s*x shop and an Italian pizza joint with an all-singing and dancing staff, there are plenty of unique places to eat in London for a fun and unique night out.

 Dinner at one of London’s quirkiest restaurants makes a great surprise night out for a special occasion for a friend or loved one.

-While ‘The View from The Shard‘, the viewing platform inside London’s tallest building, is one of the city’s most popular tourist attractions by day, what many people don’t realise is that it’s also home to one of the most fun and unusual evening activities in London.
+But what many people don’t realise is that the towering skyscraper is also home to one of the most fun and unusual evening activities in London.

-Every Saturday night, London’s highest viewing gallery (72 floors up!) hosts a silent disco, where guests can dance along to their favourite music with a cocktail in hand while enjoying some of the most amazing panoramic views across London by night.
+You can dance along to your favourite music with a cocktail in hand while enjoying some of the most amazing panoramic views across London by night.
 An extremely unique London experience!

 How to book tickets:

 The silent disco runs on Saturdays from 10pm – 2am (last entry at 1am) and tickets should be booked in advance.
-Tickets cost £37.50 per person – which is only a little more than the usual day tickets.
+Tickets start at £29.50 per person.
+Find out about upcoming dates and book here.

-Romantic things to do in London at night
+Things to do in London at Night: Date Night

-Enjoy a late night dinner at Duck & Waffle
+6. Enjoy a late-night dinner at Duck & Waffle

-The luxury restaurant is located on the 40th floor of the Heron Tower in the city and has floor to ceiling windows so you can make the most of the panoramic views over London at night while enjoying your midnight feast.
+The luxury restaurant is located on the 40th floor of the Heron Tower in the city and has floor-to-ceiling windows so you can make the most of the panoramic views over London at night while enjoying some delicious dishes.

 Duck & Waffle’s menu consists of modern British and European cuisine, with different dishes available depending on the time of day but all featuring one main item; the restaurant’s signature crispy duck leg confit served on a waffle with a fried duck egg and mustard maple syrup.